 This one-year deletion cycle was implemented about two years ago, however it was partially broken up until August 15 2020 or so, when it was fixed, and when a bunch of accounts had their doomsday clocks start to tick Now a large load of these accounts are expiring and taking out valuable work with it.
-They can be undeleted within 25 days though, so we’ve been seeing a lot of these tickets over the past week.
+They can be undeleted within 25 days though, so we’ve been seeing a lot of these tickets over the past week or two.
 Correction, I have.
 They were alllll assigned to me, I have had ten of them over the past week and change basically, and each one takes a lot of effort to do since it involves research to find out what happened, who the accounts belong to, then reaching out to various different people and teams to get the account restored and files transferred if possible, and if that isn’t enough, then getting my boss to talk to the security office so they can arrange a meeting with the original client.

 And then I sit and wait while the cogs turn, before requesting the accounts to be deleted again after they’re done.
 All because they refuse to implement the solution that I had suggested two years ago, to rename accounts that are going to expire so that people can clearly see an indication when they access files owned by the account in question.
 It is very satisfying when we can restore an account and save someone a whole ton of work.
 But it’s very dejecting when we can’t because they contact us too late, and it’s exhausting to process one of them, never mind four or five at once.

 Anyway, I got sick of it all, made a spreadsheet to track everything, and took Friday off.
 But before that, here’s a gallery of pictures I took while I was at the largely empty office on Tuesday.